multani/gcp-changelog/content/google-kubernetes-engine/index.md

 ### Feature

+GKE alpha clusters enable all alpha and the default beta feature gates, which help you to test and validate upcoming Kubernetes capabilities.
+You can now modify the feature gates to enable or disable differently from the default values, which provides more granular control when leveraging these experimental features.
+Note that alpha clusters shouldn't be used for production workloads to ensure that your workloads remain stable and performant.
+For more information, see [Alpha clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/alpha-clusters).

+### Feature

 **New features in Kubernetes 1.34**

 * The [Kubernetes Dynamic Resource Allocation (DRA) APIs](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#api) are now generally available.
 For more information about using DRA in GKE, see [About dynamic resource allocation in GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/about-dynamic-resource-allocation).
 The Prioritized list and Admin access features have been promoted to beta and will be enabled by default.
 The kubelet API has been updated to report status on resources allocated through DRA.